AdarshTiwari3/Hostel-Module-of-NITJSR/README.md

 fristly go to the root directory path,then
 To run this project, install it locally using npm:

+for more things just visit on the youtube link:https://youtu.be/K_A57dGZR9s

 $ npm install
 $ node .\app.js